Watch The Original NorthWest Passage Intro VIDEO : CLICK HERE

 After you download the GPS tracks and PDF files we recommend you save them on your computer, in a special file called “The NorthWest Passage”.
 Then you can go in with your BaseCamp or MapSource program and download them to your GPS unit as “TRACKS” (not routes).
 See the PDF file for comments regarding converting tracks to routes, etc.

 These downloads are FREE, however we ask that you create a customer account on our website, add the two items to your shopping cart, and go through the checkout process as though you were actually placing an order.
 You won’t be charged a penny.
 This checkout process helps us keep track of the number of downloads and it also allows us to contact you when we update itineraries or make changes to the GPS tracks, etc.

-various GPS tracks and helped me write the daily itineraries.
+Special thanks to Steve Irby, who compiled the various GPS tracks and helped me write the daily itineraries.
 Steve and I have been riding buddies for years and we’ve shared a lot of time on the trail, including the Continental Divide Ride and other 2-wheeled adventures.